kristinalagasca/LeetCode/README.md

 # Kristina's LeetCode Solutions
-This repository will contain all the LeetCode solutions that I have created when facing the challenges presented to me.
+This repository will contain all the LeetCode/binarysearch solutions that I have created when facing the challenges presented to me.
 The problems will be written in Python programming.
 (I might add solutions written in other languages as well,